borisdayma/huggingtweets/model_card/README.md

 ## Training procedure

-The model is based on a pre-trained [GPT-2](https://huggingface.co/gpt2) which is fine-tuned on @USER_HANDLE's tweets for 4 epochs.
+The model is based on a pre-trained [GPT-2](https://huggingface.co/gpt2) which is fine-tuned on @USER_HANDLE's tweets.

 Hyperparameters and metrics are recorded in the [W&B training run](WANDB_TRAIN) for full transparency and reproducibility.